BDC Hamburger Icon

 Another option is to create a high-quality product but spend as little money on it as possible.
 You’ll deliver a better product to your customers, but it could take a long time to finish it while staying under budget.

 If you have the time to do a lot of research and product development in the beginning, this could have better results for your company.
 But in today’s market, businesses need to be flexible and able to act quickly, which isn’t likely with this method.
+Ultimately, because you never received feedback from your customers during development, you may create a high-quality product they don’t want.
+However, Van Coppenolle notes that there are exceptions to this rule — if you plan correctly.

 Good and fast

 Finally, you can create a high-quality product in as little time as possible.
 Out of the three options, most businesses prefer this one.
 You can create a good product in a short time, but it’s going to cost you.
+You’ll likely have to invest in a team to help you meet the demands of your timeline and the extra money you spend could be wasted if you have to redo the product.

 What are the problems with the iron triangle?

+The first issue with the iron triangle is the definition of “good,” or the concept of quality.
 The triangle assumes that “fast and cheap” is an option, but in truth, delivering a low-quality product is seldom an actual option.
 Whether you’re releasing a product to market, completing a project for a client or delivering on an internal company project, quality is a universal expectation.

-The second issue is known as the “mythical man-month” or Brooks’ law, which states, “Adding manpower to a late software project makes it later.”
+The second issue is known as The Mythical Man-Month or Brooks’ law, which states, “Adding manpower to a late software project makes it later.”
 While Brooks’ law refers specifically to software development, the concept applies to many types of projects.

 FYIDid you know

 Although product cost and manufacturing time are essential, some level of product quality will always be expected if you want people to be satisfied with your products.
-Here are five reasons why product quality is important.
+Here are six reasons why product quality is important.

 What is an example of the iron triangle?